BitMind-AI/bittensor-mcp/DEVELOPMENT.md

 If the release workflow fails for any reason, you can re-run it without having to increment the version number:

 1. Go to the GitHub Actions tab in your repository
-2. Select the "Version Check and Tag" workflow
+2. Select the "Version Check and Release" workflow
 3. Click "Run workflow" button in the top right corner
 4. Select the branch containing the version you want to release
 5. Check the "Force tag creation even if version has not changed" checkbox